Wednesday 17 April 2024

 am in a tired and decaying state with my book ‘Feelings’.
 That is, the project is decaying because it is over.
 My energy is decaying.
 Preparatory to being abandoned.
 An email recently had a photo of an audience with the comment that they are all white and middle class.
 This is a new approach: the history of the audience.
 If we had a series of 1000 photos of audiences, going back 30 years (or whatever), we could analyse shifts in race and in gender composition.
 Who knows what.
 Absent that database, it is all speculative.
 Close analysis suggested that you could see “ethnic minority” faces in that photo.
 Discussion revealed that there is no way of identifying middle class people just from appearances.
 You could do that from their voices, yes.

 Another email records a rejection note from a publisher which says that in the “application window” they had received 1000 applications for their chapbook series.
 My correspondent suggests that there might be another 1000, at the same time, for their (longer) pamphlet series.
 This contradicts something I say in the book about the gates being open.
-Pretty obviously the gates aren’t open if someone is receiving 1000 typescripts and accepting 70.
+Pretty obviously the gates aren’t finally open if someone is receiving 1000 typescripts and accepting 70.
 There is a world of unpublished books, floating around outside the harbour entrance, just as there is a world of open mike poets who aren't good enough to get a gig as the “name” act.

 The messages I am seeing often say that “I am being rejected because I am working class”.
 There are variants on this.
 I don’t discuss this in the book and at this stage I am collecting “a thousand stories I don’t tell”.
 I think editors turn down the poems, not the biography.
 But the other version deserves examination.